What is Float Therapy?

 - Not for People who are under drugs or alcohol, drowning is a possibility.

-The float tank experience begins with the pre-float process, which entails removing all clothing and any jewellery from the body and a shower.
+The Flotation therapy experience begins with the pre-float process, which entails removing all clothing and any jewellery from the body and a shower.
 After the shower:

-- Put on earplugs (essential to avoid saltwater ear).
+- Put on earplugs (essential to avoid saltwater ears).

 - Enter the tank.